kubevirt/user-guide/installation/api-validation.md

 With OpenAPIv3 validation alone, users can easily make simple mistakes (like not referencing a volumeName correctly with a disk) and the cluster will still accept the object.
-However, the VirtualMachine will of course not start if these errors in the API exist.
+However, the VirtualMachineInstance will of course not start if these errors in the API exist.
 Ideally we'd like to catch configuration issues as early as possible and not allow an object to even be posted to the cluster if we can detect there's a problem with the object's Spec.